Iterative Refinement

 Cognitive Augmentation Phase 1: Information Encoding

-Peripheral sensory channel encoding improving working-memory throughput in fluid intelligence tasks
+Peripheral sensory channel encoding improving working-memory throughput in fluid intelligence tasks, following the E = Ic² compression principle at biological scale.

 Documented Jan 31, 2026 · Target Q3 2026